Max-Edelson/mortality-prediction/README.md

     1. Ex.
 Choose Naive Bayes via `bash NB.sh`
 6. Follow the prompts.

-Disclamer: AdaBoost, Multilayer Perceptron, and Random Forest may require more time to run (> 1 minute).
+Disclamer: AdaBoost, Multilayer Perceptron, and Random Forest may require more time to run.

 ---